Chrysodeixis argentifera

 Chrysodeixis argentifera, the tobacco looper, is a moth of the family Noctuidae.
 It is found in Australia and New Zealand.

+Taxonomy

+This species was first described by Achille Guenée in 1852 and originally named Plusia argentifera.

+Description

 The wingspan is c.
 30 mm.

+Distribution

+This species can be found in Australia and is regarded as a regular visitor that periodically establishes itself in New Zealand.

+Hosts and habitat

 The larvae feed on various plants, including sunflower, canola, tomato, various beans and silver beet.